MNRWorld/study.mnr.world/README.md

 - `pnpm dev`: Starts the development server.
 - `pnpm build`: Creates a production build of the app.
 - `pnpm start`: Starts the production server.
-- `pnpm lint`: Lints and auto-fixes files using Biome.
-- `pnpm format`: Formats all files using Biome.
 - `pnpm typecheck`: Runs TypeScript to check for type errors.